kleveross/ormb/docs/tutorial-serving-seldon.md

 # Serving Models with Seldon Core and ormb (Experimental)

 ormb can be used to pull models in Seldon Core.
-First we need to deploy Seldon Core on Kubernetes.
+First, we need to deploy Seldon Core on Kubernetes.

 In this tutorial, we use [SavedModel-fashion](../examples/SavedModel-fashion) as an example, to illustrate the feature.